-PREGNANCY & BREASTFEEDING WARNING
+PREGNANCY & BREAST/CHEST FEEDING WARNING

-It is not known if Epclusa[®] or Mavyret[TM] will harm an unborn or breastfeeding baby, so it is recommended not to get pregnant or breastfeed while taking this medicine.
-Women who become pregnant while taking these medications will want to discuss risks versus benefits of continuing treatment with their health care provider.
+It is not known if Epclusa[®] or Mavyret[TM] will harm an unborn or breast/chest feeding baby, so it is recommended to avoid pregnancy and breast/chest feeding while taking these medications.
+People who become pregnant while taking these medications will want to discuss risks versus benefits of continuing treatment with their health care provider.
 Small studies evaluating the safety of these types of medications in pregnancy have shown high cure rates (100%) and no safety concerns.
 However, these are small studies and more information is needed before these medications can be recommended for use during pregnancy.
+Despite the lack of a recommendation, treatment can be considered during pregnancy on an individual basis after a patient-OB/GYN provider discussion about the potential risks and benefits.

-If you will be taking Mavyret[TM] you will need to stop using ethinyl estradiol-containing medicines (e.g. most birth control pills) before you start treatment.
-Plan to change to another method of birth control about 2 weeks before starting Mavyret and continuing for 2 weeks after finishing the medication.
+If you will be taking Mavyret[TM] you will need to be aware of using ethinyl estradiol-containing medicines (e.g. most oral contraceptive pills (OCPs) before you start treatment.
+Taking Mavyret with OCPs containing 20 mcg or less ethinyl estradiol (EE) is okay.
+Doses of ethinyl estradiol above 20 mcg is not recommended with Mavyret.
+If you need to change your OCP, plan to do so 2 weeks before starting Mavyret and continuing for 2 weeks after finishing Mavyret treatment.
 Progestin-only (e.g. mini pill, Depo shot, Nexplanon[TM]) and barrier contraceptives (condom, diaphragm) are safe to use while taking Mavyret[TM].